neutron-org/mainnet-assets/upgrades/v2.0.1/README.md

 # Upgrade from Neutron v2.0.0 to v2.0.1

 > ## This is an important security update.
-It is not consensus breaking so please apply it to your validator ASAP.
+It **is consensus breaking**, so please apply it to your validator ASAP.

 ### Release Details
 * https://github.com/neutron-org/neutron/releases/tag/v2.0.1
+* Chain upgrade time: 10th of January 2024 3 PM UTC.
+* Go version has been frozen at `1.20`.
+If you are going to build Neutron binary from source, make sure you are using the right GO version!

 # Create the updated Neutron binary of v2.0.1